 The MUBEC establishes the Technical Building Codes and Standards Board which has adopted the technical codes prepared by the International Code Council (ICC).
 For example, for one or two family residential buildings the Board has adopted the International Residential Code (IRC).
 16-642 C.M.R.
 Ch.
 05 § 4.
 Under the IRC, each home is required to have one room 120 square feet or bigger.
 Further, other habitable rooms must be a minimum of 70 square feet.
 Even with those minimums, your tiny house can remain quite tiny.
 The big challenge is likely to come in the form of sorting out all the technical requirements found in building codes.
 This is especially problematic for tiny houses because often people like to take the DIY approach.
 The technical requirements can make building your own tiny house a daunting task.

-Prior to building a tiny house, it’s important to be aware of the regulatory issues you may be facing.
+Prior to purchasing a lot and building a tiny house, it’s important to be aware of the regulatory issues you may be facing.
 Consult with an attorney who can help you figure out whether your desired location will allow your tiny house and if your tiny house design may need to be modified to conform with local rules.
 It’s always better to address these potential issues before you build.
+A real estate and land use attorney can help you through the entire process.

 UPDATE: Maine's Technical Building Codes and Standards Board has adopted the Tiny House Appendix V as of January 23, 2018.
 This appendix does not fully solve all the challenges discussed above.
 However, it does provide some welcome relief in the area of ceiling height and, additionally, helps make it easier to build a sleeping loft that complies with the building code.